VCU-CS-Capstone/CS-25-303-SON-clinicians/Status Reports/Status Report Fall Week 12.md

 ## 1) Accomplishments this week ##
    - Database Design Completed
+   - Setup Project Task Board

 ## 2) Milestones to be completed next week ##
+   - Start front end development
+   - Start web server development

 ## 3) Issues, problems or concerns ##
+   - Concerned about Tech Stack and use for clinicians
+   - Authentication and Authorization